 Agnethe Tellefsen (New York 1975) has studied and worked internationally, born in NY, grew up in Oslo, Norway, worked 16 years in Spain as a freelancer and is now back in Norway working at the National Theatre.
 She undertook her studies at Nottingham Trent University, UK, in Theatre Design and now works as a professional Stage and Lighting Designer.
-Her career has taken her to many places around the world, like Germany, France, Italy, United States, India, South Corea, Qatar, Poland, Norway, England, Portugal and Spain working with a variety of companies.
+Her career has taken her to many places around the world, like Germany, France, Italy, United States, India, South Corea, Qatar, England and more working with a variety of companies.
 Her professional career began as a Set Designer for Visittid, a production by the National School of Dramatic Arts in Oslo, Norway.
 She created her own Theatre Company, Devious Fly, through which she produced, directed and designed Anomalía Oscilatoria with performances in various European countries.
 She moved to Madrid, Spain in 1999 and stared her own business as a Set and Lighting Designer working mainly for independent theatre and dance companies.

 Through Dibujos choreographed by the reknown flamenco artist Belen Maya, Agnethe was introduced to the world of flamenco, performances